Losing the most beautiful part of our life, our father!

 A father is hard as a shell but

-soft in the side.
-They don’t express it to us but they love us dearly, deeply
+soft on the inside.
+They don’t express it to us, but they love us dearly, deeply, and unconditionally.

 He made sure that what he earned